greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 |MEMORY\_SPILL\_RATIO|0|0|
 |MEMORY\_AUDITOR|vmtracker|vmtracker|

-Keep in mind that the `cpu_hard_quota_limit` and `MEMORY_LIMIT` values for the default resource groups `admin_group` and `default_group` contribute to the total percentages on a segment host.
+Keep in mind that the `cpu_max_percent` and `MEMORY_LIMIT` values for the default resource groups `admin_group` and `default_group` contribute to the total percentages on a segment host.
 You may find that you need to adjust these limits for `admin_group` and/or `default_group` as you create and add new resource groups to your Greenplum Database deployment.

 ## <a id="topic10"></a>Creating Resource Groups

 *When you create a resource group for a role*, you provide a name and a CPU resource allocation mode.
 You can optionally provide a concurrent transaction limit and memory limit, shared quota, and spill ratio values.
 Use the [CREATE RESOURCE GROUP](../ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html) command to create a new resource group.

-When you create a resource group for a role, you must provide a `cpu_hard_quota_limit` or `CPUSET` limit value.
+When you create a resource group for a role, you must provide a `cpu_max_percent` or `CPUSET` limit value.
 These limits identify the percentage of Greenplum Database CPU resources to allocate to this resource group.
 You may specify a `MEMORY_LIMIT` to reserve a fixed amount of memory for the resource group.
 If you specify a `MEMORY_LIMIT` of 0, Greenplum Database uses global shared memory to fulfill all memory requirements for the resource group.

 For example, to create a resource group named *rgroup1* with a CPU limit of 20, a memory limit of 25, and a memory spill ratio of 20:

 ```
-=# CREATE RESOURCE GROUP rgroup1 WITH (cpu_hard_quota_limit=20, MEMORY_LIMIT=25, MEMORY_SPILL_RATIO=20);
+=# CREATE RESOURCE GROUP rgroup1 WITH (cpu_max_percent=20, MEMORY_LIMIT=25, MEMORY_SPILL_RATIO=20);

 ```